Vegas captain Stone scores quick in return and defending Cup champions open with 4-3 win at Dallas

 He gave up three goals in the first period, including Hertl’s three seconds after a Dallas penalty.
 Hertl won the faceoff, then went to the front of the net and took a pass from Hanifin, swiped at the puck before regathering it and knocking it into the net for a 3-1 lead.

-Only 40 seconds later, Robertson scored after rookie Logan Stankoven got the puck away from Stone near the blue line.
+Only 40 seconds later, Robertson scored after rookie Logan Stankhoven got the puck away from Stone near the blue line.